- Course Information

-The School of Psychology recognizes how crucial it is for today’s mental health providers and educators to possess a certain level of sensitivity to the myriad of issues, challenges and changes in our current understanding of mental health, gender and healthy sexuality.
-The Gender Diversity Studies specialization will expand your breadth of knowledge as a current or future mental health caregiver and train you to serve in diverse communities.
-You will examine social, cultural and biological foundations that influence gender diversity.
-You will also gain expertise in theory and research skills, and develop ways to apply your learning about gender diversity in your own community.
+Gender diversity is an important topic of study, and NCU’s School of Social & Behavioral Sciences recognizes how crucial it is for today’s mental health providers and educators to possess knowledge and sensitivity to the myriad of issues, challenges and changes in our current understanding of mental health, gender and healthy sexuality.
+The Master’s in Gender Diversity examines social, cultural and biological foundations that influence gender diversity.
+Taught by professors who all hold doctoral degrees, you will also gain expertise in theory and research skills, and develop ways to apply your learning about gender diversity in your own community.

 General Degree Requirements

 The master's degree requires a total of 36 credit hours at the graduate level beyond the bachelor's degree.

 The University may accept a maximum of 6 semester credit hours in transfer toward the master's degree for graduate coursework completed at an accredited college or university with a grade of "B" or better.

 All master's degree programs have the following graduation requirements:

 - A minimum of 30 credit hours of graduate instruction must be completed through Northcentral.

 - Grade Point Average of 3.0 (letter grade of "B") or higher.